Fix: Hopper 3 External Hard Drive Disappearing from DVR Menu

 While external damage doesn’t necessarily prevent cables from working, it might have some damage internally.

+Try using the cable on another device to confirm it isn’t working.
 If you’re replacing the cable, not every USB cable will work with your hard drive.

 Since it needs to transfer data, make sure your replacement cable is capable of data transfers at the speeds your hard drive can output.